esphome/esphome-docs/components/display/index.rst

     display:
       # ...

+You can organise your fonts by using subfolders.
-If you created a ``fonts`` subfolder, reference the font file as follows:
+I.e., if you created a ``_fonts`` subfolder, reference the font file as follows:

 .. code-block:: yaml

     font:
-      - file: "fonts/Comic Sans MS.ttf"
+      - file: "_fonts/Comic Sans MS.ttf"
         id: my_font
         size: 20